muntasir2165/study-materials/12-mysql/01-Day/02-FavoriteDB-NoData/README.md

 * For the table favorite_movies...

   * Create a numeric column called "id" which automatically increments and cannot be null
-  * Create the column "film" which can take in a string and cannot be NULL
+  * Create the column "movie" which can take in a string and cannot be NULL
   * Create the column "five_times" which can take in a boolean
   * create the column "score" which can take in an integer
   * Set the primary key of the table to id